-Look around your home for supplies you might already have, or make a quick run to the dollar store, with your face mask on, to buy some affordable materials.
+Look around your home living room for supplies you might already have, or make a quick run to the dollar store, with your face mask on, to buy some affordable materials.
 Many of the supplies needed for these projects can also be bought online and delivered right to your door.

 Not sure what to make?
 Don’t worry!
 There are so many ways to upgrade things you already have around the house.
 Most of these DIY projects are pretty simple, but they can have a huge impact.
-Scroll through this list, pick out a few favorite projects, and get started.
+Scroll through this list, pick out a few favorite home decor projects, and get started.

 - DIY Plant Projects